ErjanGavalji/g4e-tutorial/ErjanNotes.md

 It was not clear that the config variable would be named `glueConfig` (I actually required the config file and assigned it to my own variable).

+13. [ ] **Terminology**

+There is the `AGM (aka GLUE) methods` section in the tutorial.
+Let's choose one and stick to it.
+Be consistent with the casing too to avoid confusion.